Dr James Vigus, BA MPhil PhD (Cambridge)

 I studied at Cambridge as an undergraduate and PhD student, completing my dissertation on Samuel Taylor Coleridge in 2006.
 I then went to Germany to pursue a postdoctoral project tracking the intellectual and pedestrian journey of Henry Crabb Robinson in that country at the beginning of the nineteenth century.
 After three years at the Institute of Philosophy at the Friedrich Schiller University, Jena, I moved to the Department of English and American Studies at the Ludwig Maximilian University, Munich.
 I joined Queen Mary in September 2012.
 I co-directed the Dr Williams’s Centre for Dissenting Studies from 2013 to 2015.
 I am a member of the Queen Mary Centre for Religion and Literature in English, launched in January 2016.
 Alongside my academic publications I’ve written some books on chess, at which I hold the title of FIDE master.

-- ESH230: Women Writing in the Romantic Period
+- ESH294 Women and their Writing in the Romantic Period

 - British and European Romantic literature and philosophy

 - Religious Dissent